Please email your comments & questions to geovisual at comcast.net. Thank you.

 1962 - Kobe Bell, near Intiman Playhouse, Seattle Center (former world's fair grounds), Seattle, Washington, USA.
 Gift from sister city Kobe (Japan) to the City of Seattle at time of the Seattle World's Fair (also know as the Century 21 Exposition).

 1967 - Hiroshima Peace Bell, Peace Memorial Museum (East Building), Hiroshima (Japan).
 Small bell, displayed indoors (left image), and rung outdoors (right image) during the annual Peace Memorial Ceremony on August 6 (Hiroshima Day).
 Designed by Masahiko Katori [1899-1988].
 Has calliraphy by Shigeru Yoshida, former prime minister of Japan.
 Cast by Oigo Bell Works, Takaoka, Toyama Prefecture (Japan).
-Left image Satoko Nishizawa (Kyoto Boys Choir).
+Left image courtesy of Satoko Nishizawa (Kyoto Boys Choir).

 1970 Japanese Peace Bell from United Nations in New York City is displayed for six months in the UN pavilion at Expo '70, Expo Memorial Park, Osaka (Japan).
 The bell is rung every day at Noon.
 Third image shows Tower of the Sun in Expo Memorial Park.